nus-cs2103-AY2425S1/ip/docs/README.md

 ![Ui.png](Ui.png)

 ## Quick Start Guide
-1. Ensure Java 17 or later is installed on your device.
+1. Ensure Java 17 is installed on your device.
 2. Download the JAR file from this repository.
 3. Place the JAR file in a desired directory and run it by double-clicking.
 4. Type the desired command and click enter or the send button to begin using Twilight.